Skip to main content

 Closing extended

-The consultation period has been extended until 5pm on 23 January 2026.
+The consultation period was extended until 5pm on 23 January 2026.

-The Ministry for Primary Industries (MPI) is reviewing New Zealand’s inspection and examination requirements associated with exported meat from cattle (including bobby calves), sheep (including lambs and adult sheep), goats, and deer.
-The goal of the revision is to ensure these requirements remain effective while continuing to safeguard food safety and support market access for New Zealand meat exports.
-To achieve this, New Zealand Food Safety has developed 2 draft notices:
+The Ministry for Primary Industries (MPI) reviewed New Zealand’s inspection and examination requirements associated with exported meat from cattle (including bobby calves), sheep (including lambs and adult sheep), goats, and deer.
+The goal of the revision was to ensure these requirements remained effective while continuing to safeguard food safety and support market access for New Zealand meat exports.
+To achieve this, New Zealand Food Safety developed 2 draft notices:

 • Animal Products Notice: Specified Meat for Export with Official Assurance